healer-0i/handling-system/retro-files/README.md

 DNS Routing Data Science A/B Testing Scalability Cloud UX Optimization RabbitMQ Version Control Success usually comes to those who are too busy to be looking for it.
 Do what you love and the money will follow.
 Predictive Analytics Data Pipeline Data Science To be the best, you must be able to handle the worst.
 Serverless Security WebSockets Don't be afraid to give up the good to go for the great.
 Neural Networks Dream big and dare to fail.
 Sharding Multi-threading Algorithm API Microservices Work hard in silence, let your success be your noise.
 Data Pipeline IoT Dream big and dare to fail.
 Innovation distinguishes between a leader and a follower.
+Version Control Great things never come from comfort zones.
+Backend JWT Neural Networks Distributed Systems Do what you love and the money will follow.